 At the end of one of Daniel’s visions, Michael is identified as, “the great prince who stands watch over the sons of your people,” thereby associating his activity specifically with the nation of Israel (Dan.
 12:1).

-The book of Revelation predicts a great battle in which Michael will lead a vast angelic host to victory over Satan resulting in the expulsion of both God’s adversary and his demonic forces from the heavenly realm (Rev. 12:7-9).
+The book of Revelation predicts a great battle in which Michael will lead a vast angelic host to victory resulting in the expulsion of Satan and his demonic forces from the heavenly realm (Rev. 12:7-9).

 GABRIEL THE MIGHTY ONE